scikit-image/scikit-image/doc/source/core_developer.rst

 among others.

-All these are valid reasons for closing, but we must be wary not to alienate contributors by closing an issue or pull request without an explanation.
+All these may be valid reasons for closing, but we must be wary not to alienate contributors by closing an issue or pull request without an explanation.
 When closing, your message should: